-Hear the sounds of street organs and the roundabout/carousel organs that you hear on your visit to the fairgrounds.
-Hear the buskers’ organs on the streets winding their handles to create that wonderful upbeat music.
+Listen to the sounds of street and carousel organs that you hear on your visit to the fairground and enjoy the buskers’ organs on the streets, as they wind their handles to create that wonderful upbeat music.

 Some of the organs were built dating back before the turn of the century.